Soumyadip20024/git_demo/README.md

 # git_demo
-i am trying to learn git and github.
+I am trying to learn git and github.